temikelani/aws-lambda-scripts/terraform/terraform.md

 terraform show
 ```

-- COpy the aadinable properties into your terraform file
+- Copy the aadinable properties into your terraform file

 ```terraform
 resource "aws_vpc" "dev" {